KittehOrg/KittehIRCClientLib/docs/advanced/sasl.md

 [AuthManager](http://kittehorg.github.io/KittehIRCClientLib/org/kitteh/irc/client/library/auth/AuthManager.html).
 The
 manager can be used to manage authentication protocols.
 For SASL, there are currently three available authentication protocols which [extend](http://kittehorg.github.io/KittehIRCClientLib/org/kitteh/irc/client/library/auth/protocol/class-use/AbstractSaslProtocol.html) the `AbstractSaslProtocol` class.
+It's also possible to add [non-SASL](alt_auth.md) authentication protocols.

 Protocols can be added by calling the `AuthManager#addProtocol` method, for example:

 ```java
 client.getAuthManager().addProtocol(new SaslPlain(client, "username", "password"))